harisgulzar1/pythonbasics/README.md

-# Python Basic for Data Analytics
+# Python Basics for Data Analytics
 This repository will be used for accessing Google Collaboratory files for python training.